shoukei/ucblogo-unicode/README.md

 ## About this fork

-This is a fork of https://github.com/jrincayc/ucblogo-code

-It has been modified to work with unicode characters.
+This is a fork of https://github.com/jrincayc/ucblogo-code modified to work with unicode characters.

 ```
 	? pr first "あいうえお